The Three Principles of Spinning Babies are: Balance, Gravity and Movement

 The womb is anchored in place by ligaments, like ropes to a hot air balloon.
 Helping your womb be symmetrical can help the baby be symmetrical–in other words, in a vertical position (vertical lie) with the chin tucked to the chest.
 This makes the baby come out in the smallest diameter possible.

 What if a woman’s abdomen is already relaxed?

-Once a woman has a baby or two, or six, relaxation is rarely a problem.
-She may be too loose.
+After a few births, a woman’s abdomen may be too loose.
 Supporting her belly with a pregnancy belt can substitute for any missing tone in the abdominal muscles.

 A good pregnancy belt supports the baby’s angle into the pelvis.
 The belt adds a slope to help the baby to aim and later, rotate into a good starting position for labor.